Surgency

-Surgency is a trait aspect of emotional reactivity in which a person tends towards high levels of positive affect.
+Surgency is a temperament dimension that considers an individual’s disposition toward positive affect.
 The APA Dictionary of Psychology defines it as "a personality trait marked by cheerfulness, responsiveness, spontaneity, and sociability but at a level below that of extraversion or mania."

-In children, surgency is an emotional dimension that is characterized by high levels of activity and positive emotion, impulsivity, and engagement with their environment.
-It has been linked to the Big Five personality trait of extraversion in children.
-High surgency in children as identified by parental self-report has been associated with lower levels of effortful control.
+Overview

+According to Mary K. Rothbart's theory, surgency is one of three broad domains that encompass the structure of temperament.
+The concept of surgency is characterised by high positive affect and activity levels.
+As described by Rebecca Shiner and Avshalom Caspi, individuals high in surgency are highly sociable, and not shy.
+The concept is mainly used in developmental psychology literature.

+There are subtle changes in how surgency is expressed across development.
+It first emerges during infancy in the form of smiling and laughter.
+As infants enter childhood, high surgency becomes associated with lower levels of effortful control.
 A 2003 meta-analysis of gender differences in temperament showed a small to moderate gender difference in surgency levels between boys and girls, with boys showing higher levels of surgency and "generally indicating that boys are slightly more active, less shy, and derive more pleasure than girls from high-intensity stimuli."

+In children, surgency is also characterised by high levels of activity and positive emotion, impulsivity, and engagement with their environment.
+This perceived change in what characterises surgency is likely due to the difficulty of assessing these factors in infants, who lack the complex motor skills to reflect impulsivity.

+In adulthood, surgency overlaps with extraversion, and includes a high level of sociability, and a low level of inhibitory control.

+Measurement and Assessment

+Historical Perspectives

-Thurstone and Thurstone identified surgency by the word "fluency".
-This concept of fluency is very broad, and includes facility both in speech and in writing.
+Thurstone and Thurstone associated surgency with the concept of "fluency" both in speech and in writing.
 Cattell found that of all of the objective tests developed for assessing temperament, the fluency tests were the most valid for testing surgency.
 Studman had also come to similar conclusions.